 Tasmanian Gas Pipeline arbitration (2018) – Tom acted for the pipeline operator in the first non-scheme pipeline access arbitration under Part 23 of the National Gas Rules (led by Neil Young QC).

-Tom is presently acting for the AER in civil penalty proceedings arising out of the South Australian black system and blackout of September 2016 and a further load shedding event in February 2017.
+Tom is presently acting for the AER in other civil penalty proceedings arising in connection with the South Australian black system and blackout of September 2016 and a further load shedding event in February 2017.

 SA street lighting access dispute (2019) – Tom appeared for the South Australian government and municipal councils in a successful challenge to tariffs charged by SA Power Networks for public lighting services.
 This was the first network access arbitration heard and determined by the AER (led by Sam Horgan QC).

 Origin Energy Electricity Ltd v Australian Energy Market Operator Ltd Wholesale Energy Dispute Resolution Panel - Tom appeared for a coalition of South Australian wind farm operators, in a multi-party dispute over AEMO’s settlement of FCAS costs during planned outages of the Heywood interconnector (unled).

 Australian Energy Regulator v Snowy Hydro Ltd FCA 1013; FCA 58 – Tom acted for the AER, which obtained the first civil penalty under the National Electricity Law, for a generator’s failures to comply with dispatch instructions in the National Electricity Market (led by Peter Gray QC).